Skip to main content

 • R&D tax credits apply to the costs of staff and consumable stores used in your R&D efforts, plus expenditure on software, power, fuel and water.

-• Companies not yet in profit (or not yet trading) can claim a cash payment of 14.5% of R&D expenditure instead.
+• Companies not yet in profit (or not yet trading) can claim a cash payment of 10% (14.5% for expenditure before April 2023) of R&D expenditure instead.
 There is a cap on the maximum that can be paid.

 • A separate scheme applies for larger businesses.